MayadaAli23/Courses/readme.md

-These are assignments I completed as part of the Google Data Analytics and IBM Data Science certificates.
+These are assignments I completed as part of the Google Data Analytics and IBM Data Analysis certificates.
 All code is my own implementation and expanded to reflect my personal understanding and learning.